-Summer is in full swing, which means we’re finding every opportunity to take a meal al fresco.
-Sure, you could sit on the sidewalk or patio of your favorite neighborhood restaurant, but there’s something to be said for packing a good old fashioned picnic.
-Whether you’re going on a hike, planning a day in the park or sunning on the beach, this is our perfect formula for a summer lunch on the go.
+Summer is well on its way, which means we’re finding every opportunity to take any meal al fresco.
+Sure, you could sit on the sidewalk or patio of your favorite neighborhood restaurant, but there’s something to be said for packing a good old-fashioned picnic.
+Whether you’re going on a hike, planning a day in the park, or sunning on the beach, this is our perfect formula for a summer lunch on the go.

 Iberico ham is always a treat and perfect for a summer picnic.
 The Pata Negra pigs of Spain feast only on acorns for some of the most flavorful and well-marbled pork ever.
 Bring along a nice cheese and some crusty bread for the perfect European-style meal.

 Farmstead Manchego Cheese $13